ady10042003/Sorting-visualizer/README.md

 Sorting Algorithm Visualizer

-This is a web-based visualization tool for sorting algorithms.
-It currently supports:
+**This is a web-based visualization tool for sorting algorithms.
+It currently supports:**

-Bubble Sort
+-Bubble Sort

-Insertion Sort
+-Insertion Sort

-Features
+-Features

 Dynamic number generation: Generate random numbers to sort.